SagarMKodabagi/ECO-DRIVE-Mobile-Apk/README.md

 # ECO-DRIVE-Mobile-Apk
 ECO DRIVE is a mobile application designed to promote sustainable and eco-friendly driving habits.
-By analyzing driving patterns and providing actionable insights, the app helps users reduce fuel consumption, minimize carbon emissions, and adopt more efficient driving behaviors.
+By analyzing driving patterns and providing actionable insights, the app helps users reduce fuel consumption, minimize carbon emissions, and adopt more efficient driving behaviors.This README file provides an overview of the project, installation instructions, features, and more.

+Table of Contents
+Introduction
+Features
+Technologies Used
+Installation
+Usage
+Contributing